annotell/public-docs/docs-src/docs/kognic-io/coordinate_systems.md

-In the multi-lidar case (see image below), point clouds from different lidar sensors are merged to one point cloud in the reference coordinate.
+In the multi-lidar case (see image below), point clouds from different lidar sensors are merged to one point cloud in the reference coordinate system.
 The benefit of doing it this way is that it is much more efficient to annotate in one point cloud than in several.
-It is **mandatory** to provide IMU data so that motion compensation can be utilized.
+It is recommended to provide IMU data so that motion compensation can be utilized.
 Since the merged point cloud is expressed in the reference coordinate system we also expect any ego motion data to be expressed in the reference coordinate system.
-A point $\vec{x_{i, t}}$ is then transformed to the world coordinate system with
+A point $\vec{x_{i, t}}$ can then be transformed to the world coordinate system with
 $$
 \vec{x_w} = E_{t} C_i \vec{x_{i,t}}
 $$